 No design or artistic skills required.
-If you think about it, most blog graphics are actually simple shapes anyway.
+If you think about it, most blog graphics are actually just simple shapes.

-If a clean graphic style is not for you, then why not hand draw or paint what you need and use Photoshop to help you create your own, unique graphic style.
+If a clean graphic style is not for you, then why not hand draw or paint what you need?
+Scan it in and use Photoshop to help you digitise and enhance, creating your own, unique graphic style.

 If you can only invest in one piece of design software, I believe this is the one to go for.

-- It doesn't have the graphic design capabilities of Adobe Illustrator, but it will allow you to easily create your buttons and embellishments.
+It doesn't have the graphic design capabilities of Adobe Illustrator, but it will allow you to easily create your buttons, calls to action and embellishments.

-- And, along with Lightroom, it is arguably the best photo editing software you can buy.
+And, along with Lightroom, it's arguably the best photo editing software money can buy.

-For around £9 ($10) a month, you get photo editing, graphics and desktop design in one piece of software.
+For around £10 ($10) a month, you get photo editing, video editing, graphics and desktop design in one piece of software.
 So, I hope I've convinced you that it is an investment worth considering.

 Now can you see why I'm a fan?